-The contractor's laboratories used for testing aggregate and HMA qualities for determining the job mix formula and the independent third-party laboratory performing dispute resolution testing must be qualified under the American Association of State Highway and Transportation Officials (AASHTO) re:source program, and the Caltrans' Independent Assurance Program (IAP).
-For the standard process, the contractor's quality control laboratory is not required to be certified by AASHTO re:source or IAP.
-For the SPF process, the contractor's quality control laboratory is required to be certified by IAP, and certification by AASHTO re:source is recommended because the tests are used for acceptance.
+The contractor's laboratories used for testing aggregate and HMA qualities for determining the job mix formula and the independent third-party laboratory performing dispute resolution testing must be qualified under the American Association of State Highway and Transportation Officials (AASHTO) re:source program and the Caltrans' Independent Assurance Program (IAP).
+For the standard process, the contractor's quality control laboratory is not required to be certified by re:source but is required to be certified by Caltrans' IAP, if the tests are used for acceptance.
+For the SPF process, the contractor's quality control laboratory is required to be certified by IAP and certification by AASHTO is recommended, because the tests are used for acceptance.
 IAP certification is achieved through the Joint Training and Certification Program.

-For test results to be used for acceptance or to dispute a QA result, the lab must be IAP qualified.
+For test results to be used for acceptance or to dispute a quality assurance result, the lab must be qualified for independent assurance.
 AASHTO re:source is highly encouraged but not required.